arstephens/TCGA-Glioblastoma-Database/scripts/README.md

 ### `06_neo4j_cypher_visualization.txt`

-This file contains the Neo4j/Cypher code used to load SQL-derived differentially expressed genes into Neo4j.
+This file contains the Neo4j/Cypher code used to load SQL gotten differentially expressed genes into Neo4j.

 The Neo4j graph represents: